Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Sheriff and County Patches

 Sheriff patches distinguish themselves through star imagery and earth-tone colors.
 County seals replace city seals, and “SHERIFF” or “SHERIFF’S OFFICE” text identifies the agency.
-Many sheriff patches include western motifs reflecting the historical connection to frontier law enforcement.
+Many order professional sheriff patcheseses include western motifs reflecting the historical connection to frontier law enforcement.
 Deputy ranks often receive separate patch designs with “DEPUTY SHERIFF” text.
 The tradition extends across all sheriff operations, whether creating patrol patches or specialized unit identifiers.

 Federal and Specialized Agencies

 Federal agency patches reflect national jurisdiction and specialized missions.
 Eagle imagery appears frequently, along with agency-specific seals and symbols.
 Text identifies the specific federal agency—FBI, DEA, ATF, U.S. Marshals—with clear authority indicators.
-Corrections patches and security patches follow similar design principles adapted to their specific contexts.
+Corrections patches and professional security patcheses follow similar design principles adapted to their specific contexts.

 Browse our complete patch design gallery